Scratch a dog and you’ll find a permanent job. – Franklin P. Jones

 Photos displayed courtesy of Mike and Donna Wilshire, Ruffwood Perm Reg’d, Ontario

-The Brittany Spaniel is a compact dog that stands about 20 1/2 inches tall.
+The Brittany Spaniel is a compact dog that stands about 20 1/2 inches (52 cm) tall and weighs 30 to 40 pounds (14-19 kg).
 His short, dense coat is white with orange markings or white with liver markings.
 He has much less feathering than the other spaniels and therefore requires less grooming.
 The Brittany is one of the few dog breeds born with a naturally docked tail.

 The Brittany Spaniel is quick, agile, strong, and energetic.
 He makes an excellent companion for the sports-minded hunter.
 He is an affectionate, friendly, loyal, good-tempered animal.
 Although the Brittany generally becomes a one-person dog, he will happily live in a household as a family pet.
 He is a good watch dog and interacts well with children and other household pets.